solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 #### ProcessUpstream

-Our plugin now implements the required interfaces and can be plugged into Gloo.
+Our plugin now implements the required interfaces and can be plugged into Gloo Edge.
 For the purpose of this tutorial, we will only need the `ProcessUpstream` and `WatchEndpoints` functions to be implemented for our plugin.
-The rest can be no-op and will simply be ignored by Gloo.
+The rest can be no-op and will simply be ignored by Gloo Edge.

-First, let's handle `ProcessUpstream`. `ProcessUpstream` is called for every **Upstream** known to Gloo in each iteration of Gloo's translation loop (in which Gloo config is translated to Envoy config). `ProcessUpstream` looks at each individual Upstream (the user input object) and modifies, if necessary, the ouptut [Envoy Cluster](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/cds.proto) corresponding to that Upstream.
+First, let's handle `ProcessUpstream`. `ProcessUpstream` is called for every **Upstream** known to Gloo Edge in each iteration of Gloo Edge's translation loop (in which Gloo Edge config is translated to Envoy config). `ProcessUpstream` looks at each individual Upstream (the user input object) and modifies, if necessary, the ouptut [Envoy Cluster](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/cds.proto) corresponding to that Upstream.

 Our `ProcessUpstream` function should: